 Is it possible to have two different types of licenses?

-While it is very difficult to have multiple licenses from different states, it is possible to carry a couple of different types of driver’s licenses, especially if you are in the military, moved to the U.S. from overseas or have an international driver’s permit.
+While it is challenging to have multiple licenses from different states, it is possible to carry a couple of different types of driver’s licenses, especially if you are in the military, moved to the U.S. from overseas or have an international driver’s permit.

 Some states permit “automatic” extensions of your license beyond its expiration date.
-If you plan to rely on this “automatic” extension, it is still a very good idea to get in touch with your state’s Department of Motor Vehicles to obtain a letter verifying that the license remains valid.
+If you plan to rely on this “automatic” extension, contact your state’s Department of Motor Vehicles to obtain a letter verifying that the license remains valid.

-In addition, in most states, active military members who are deployed or living in a state other than their home state can keep the license from their home state and are not required to get a license from the state they are currently living in.
+In addition, in most states, active military members who are deployed or living in a state other than their home state can keep the license from their home state and are not required to get a license from the state they live in.

 International driver’s permit